dm3-org/dm3-spec/specification/message-transport-protocol.md

 * **Minimum Balance:** the sender's address holds more than a defined minimum in Ether or another token, as specified in Minimum Token Address.
 * **Minimum Balance Token Address:** If the balance is not defined in Ether, the address of the token contract needs to be declared.
 If Ether is used, this fields stays empty.
 * **Encryption Algorithm:** the default encryption algorithm is **x25519-chacha20-poly1305**.
 If another encryption algorithm needs to be used (e.g., because this is needed for an ecosystem which is integrated into **dm3**), this can be requested.
 The default algorithm must be accepted, too.
 Otherwise, it might be impossible for a sender to deliver a message when it doesn't support the requested algorithm.
 This is a list of supported algorithms, sorted by importance.
 All listed algorithms must be supported by the receiver.
-The sender is free to choose.
+The sender is free to choose but should use reveivers preferrences if supported.

 ##### DEFINITION: mutableProfileExtension